langchain-ai/langgraphjs/docs/docs/tutorials/first-agent/2-search-RAG.md

 ```ts
 const tools = new ToolNode([searchTool]);
 ```

+The `ToolNode` helper handles parsing the message from the LLM to extract the request data, crafting the request to the tool, and returns a tool message containing the response from the tool.
+You can learn more about `ToolNode` from its [API documentation](https://langchain-ai.github.io/langgraphjs/reference/classes/langgraph_prebuilt.ToolNode.html) and the [how-to guide on calling tools using `ToolNode`](https://langchain-ai.github.io/langgraphjs/how-tos/tool-calling/).

 The last step is to update our graph to include the new tool.
 Recall from [part 1: create a chatbot](/first-agent/1-create-chatbot.md) that `edges` route the control flow from one node to the next. **Conditional edges** usually contain `if` statements to route to different nodes depending on the current graph state.
 These functions receive the current graph state and return a string indicating which node to call next.
 For our new `tools` node to be run, it's going to need an edge that connects to it.